 Read more on hip bursitis.

-Achilles bursitis (back of the heel)
+Achilles (back of the heel)

 Achilles bursitis, also known as retrocalcaneal bursitis in athletes, particularly runners.
-It can often be mistaken for Achilles tendonitis or can occur in conjunction with Achilles tendonitis.
+It is often be mistaken for Achilles tendonitis, or it can occur in conjunction with Achilles tendonitis.
 Symptoms include:

 Read more on Achilles bursitis.